Two more days at the beach, nap in the afternoons, long late dinners followed by long later intimacies. Today another tour of town.

 She pours chilled vodka in shot glasses, hands one to Katya, " k krasote," (to beauty), Katya raises her glass, " k krasote," they shoot the shot.

-Ellen, "Damn, smooth as twins, I must be turnin' Russian."
+Ellen, "Damn, I must be turnin' Russian."

 Katja, "Maybe, tall girl, beautiful like famous Russian model."